• Skip to main content

 For those of you who love shrimp and grits but aren’t eating corn for whatever reason, this recipe is for you!

 Why would someone want to go grain-free in the first place?
-There are a couple of key reasons.
+There are at least a couple of reasons.

 First of all, going grain-free can help speed weight loss.
 This is because our bodies love to use glucose for fuel because it’s an easy, quick burn.
-When glucose is so readily available on a diet that includes grains, starchy vegetables and/or sugar, the body won’t readily tap into stored body fat.
+Glucose is more readily available on a diet that includes grains, starchy vegetables and/or sugar, thus, the body won’t as readily tap into stored body fat when grains are on the menu.

-Even grains properly prepared via soaking, sprouting or sour leavening (sourdough) can contribute to this scenario.
+Even grains properly prepared via soaking, sprouting or sour leavening (sourdough) can contribute to this scenario, although less so, particularly when healthy fats are consumed with them.

 For this reason, many folks trying to lose weight opt to go grain-free at least temporarily.
-This encourages the use of stored body fat for fuel.
-The Keto and Paleo diets are some of the most popular low carb weight loss protocols that advocate the exclusion of grains.
+The Keto and Paleo diets are some of the most popular low carb weight loss protocols that advocate this strategy.

-After the desired amount of weight is lost, most people opt to reintroduce a moderate amount of grain-based foods and starch back into the diet.
+After the desired amount of weight is lost, many people opt to reintroduce a moderate amount of properly prepared grain-based foods and starch back into the diet.

 A second reason someone may go grain-free is for health reasons.
 Resolution of entrenched gut issues such as bloating and reflux (among other symptoms) commonly requires the temporary restriction of grain-based foods.
-All sweeteners except for honey, date sugar and fruit are excluded as well.
+All sweeteners except for honey, date sugar/syrup, and fruit (monosaccharides) in strict moderation are excluded as well.

-The GAPS, Autoimmune Paleo, and the Specific Carbohydrate (SCD) diet are three protocols that advocate for the exclusion of grains to facilitate digestive healing.
+The GAPS and the Specific Carbohydrate (SCD) diet are solid protocols to consider that advocate for the exclusion of grains to facilitate and speed digestive healing.

 Thank you to Paula Jager CSCS of Crossfit Jaguar for sharing this recipe!